 The income potential of Pinterest affiliate marketing is entirely up to you.
 And since everything you put out into the Pinterest world will forever be online, you can build a passive income stream with your past and current pins.

 Like any kind of affiliate marketing, don’t expect overnight results with Pinterest affiliate marketing.
+You’re likely to start earning mere pennies a day, which will gradually increase if you do affiliate marketing correctly and have your Pins go viral.

 What’s the best way to make money on Pinterest?

 Becoming a Pinterest influencer takes time and a lot of pinning.
 You can’t just create a Pinterest account and become an influencer instantly.
-Those with business know-how, perfect communication skills and an A+ personality will get far as an influencer.
+Those with business know-how, perfect communication skills, and an A+ personality will get far as an influencer.

 Pinterest consultancy, as with all kinds of consultant jobs, will only work if you know what you’re talking about (and can back it up with proof).

 As a fan of passive income, Pinterest affiliate marketing makes a lot of sense.
 However, it isn’t for everyone.
-You’d have to be ready for the work involved (it could take weeks or months for your pins to earn cents) and experiment with A/B testing, various strategies and other campaigns.
+You’d have to be ready for the work involved (it could take weeks or months for your pins to earn cents) and experiment with A/B testing, various strategies, and other campaigns.